gboogy/gboogy/README.md

 # Hey, I'm Gilbert 👋🏾

-Some call me Randall others call me Gil.
+Some call me Randall (middle name) others call me Gil.

 I'm a husband and father of one residing in Houston, TX.
 By day, I work as Business Intelligence Engineer.
 In my spare time, I like to learn and add new skills to my toolbox.
 Welcome!